 Reducing Early School Leaving with Practice Enterprise

-Major funding project accepted by the European Commission Executive Agency for research and piloting of project for Reducing Early School Leaving in Upper Secondary school using the PE concept and methodology.
+A major funding project accepted by the European Commission Executive Agency for research and piloting of the following: Reducing Early School Leaving in Upper Secondary school using the PE concept and methodology.

-The main goal of our project is to prevent ESL in the later years of secondary school, a target group often overlooked when discussing ESL, as the legal definition of early school leaving refers to non-participation in school before reaching the age of 16 years or before completing 3 years’ post-primary education, whichever is later.
-Our project aims to continue on the successes of our previous project to tackle ESL at the earliest stages of secondary school by evolving and modifying the schools’ practices and innovative methodologies of learning and teaching designed to reduce ESL to the target group of upper secondary students using the approaches of the Practice Enterprise (PE) methodology.
+The main goal of our project is to prevent ESL in the later years of secondary school – a target group often overlooked when discussing ESL, as the legal definition of early school leaving refers to non-participation in school before reaching the age of 16 years or before completing 3 years’ post-primary education, whichever is later.
+Our project aims to continue the successes of our previous project to tackle ESL at the earliest stages of secondary school, by evolving and modifying the schools’ practices and innovative methodologies of learning and teaching designed to reduce ESL of upper secondary students through the approaches of the Practice Enterprise (PE) methodology.

-The project studied the situation of ESL in the respective countries and Europe, designed and created a Practice Enterprise model that will contribute to the development of social, ICT and entrepreneurial skills in upper secondary students of 16-19 years old with a high risk to be early school leavers.
+The project studied the situation of ESL in the respective countries and Europe, designed and created a Practice Enterprise model that will contribute to the development of social, ICT and entrepreneurial skills in upper secondary students aged 16-19 years with a high risk of becoming early school leavers.
 The outcomes of the project are to be applied on a European scale and will be shared and applied on an international scale following the succesful end of the Erasmus Plus project.

 Unemployed young people show a high level of de-motivation towards education and are not very interested in continuing with their education.
-It is necessary to increase motivation to avoid more early school leavers, not only by offering them a range of education options but also through other measures to interest them and increase their motivation to continue their education.
+It is necessary to increase motivation to avoid more early school leavers, not only by offering them a range of education options, but also other measures to interest them and increase their motivation to continue their education.